-Biden names Obama era UN ambassador Samantha Power to lead USAID
+Biden names Obama-era UN ambassador Samantha Power to lead USAID

 Although USAID is an independent agency, it essentially functions alongside the State Department and, though it's not a Cabinet position, the administrator appointee is confirmed by the Senate.

-As USAID administrator, Power is expected to work with international partners in combatting coronavirus.
+As USAID administrator, Power is expected to work with international partners in combatting the coronavirus.
 She has been critical of President Trump’s handling of the pandemic, penning a Foreign Affairs article in which she deemed Trump "incompetent."

 BIDEN HHS PICK BECERRA 'LOOKS FORWARD' TO WORKING 'IN GOOD FAITH' WITH REPUBLICANS, DEMOCRATS IF CONFIRMED